Hell (Father Ted)

 "Hell" is the first episode of the second series of the Channel 4 sitcom Father Ted, and the seventh episode overall.

-In this episode, Graham Norton makes his first of three appearances as Father Noel Furlong.
+Graham Norton makes his first of three appearances as Father Noel Furlong in this episode.

 Plot

 Tom, Craggy Island's resident eccentric, has been hired to transport a large tanker of raw sewage.
-Whilst being shown the truck's controls, his boss tells him about two buttons that, despite being near-identical and beside each other, control two completely different functions: One unlocks the doors, while the other releases the sewage.
+Whilst being shown the truck's controls, his boss tells him about two buttons that, despite being near-identical and beside each other, control two completely different functions: one unlocks the doors on the truck cab, while the other releases the sewage from the tanker.

-Meanwhile, it is the 19th of July, and time for Ted, Dougal, and Jack to take their annual holiday.
+Meanwhile, it is 19 July and time for Ted, Dougal, and Jack to take their annual holiday.
 The three decide to go to the Kilkelly Caravan Park, where Ted's friend, Father O'Rourke, has offered them use of his caravan.